uc-cdis/cdis-manifest/va-testing.data-commons.org/dashboard/Public/documentation/_sources/index.rst.txt

 --------

-The `Apps page <https://va.data-commons.org/analysis>`__ displays the option of two Apps, OHDSI Atlas and Gen3 GWAS.
+The `Apps page <https://va.data-commons.org/analysis>`__ displays the option of three Apps: OHDSI Atlas, Gen3 GWAS and GWAS Results.
 Using these Apps, a user may perform a genomic analysis on available data from projects that they have access to.

 **OHDSI Atlas**
 ---------------